dotmpe/uriref/ReadMe.rst

 There are tests that show for which sort of URLs uriref is compatible with stdlib urlparse.

-The setup should be fixed by splitting up the expected test results to function.
+TODO The setup should be fixed by splitting up the expected test results to function.
 Currently there is one set of parameters for all test methods.

 .. dont work on github